- business process innovation

 - Students play an active role in the design of the program of study during the coursework phase of the program.

-- Sarang Sunder, a marketing Ph.D. graduate in 2015, has been announced as Best 40 Under 40 professor.
+- Sarang Sunder, a 2015 marketing Ph.D. graduate, has been named a Best 40 Under 40 Professor by Poets & Quants.

 - Cazembe Monds a doctoral student in the Institute of International Business was awarded the Society of Business, Industry, and Economics' Student Research Award for his study titled: "Content Analysis on Marketing Campaigns: Instances of Bounded Rationality, Bounded Awareness, and Decision Making."